jenkinsci/dynatrace-plugin/README.md

 <a name="build"/>
 ### Build configuration

-In the build configuration (build name / configure), first enable *Dynatrace Application Monitoring* in the **Build Environment** and fill the required fields.
+In the build configuration (build name / configure), first enable *Use Dynatrace AppMon to monitor tests* in the **Build Environment** and fill the required fields.

 ![build environment](https://github.com/Dynatrace/Dynatrace-Jenkins-Plugin/blob/master/img/conf/build_environment.png)